dreamerslab/ci.view/README.md

 ## Features
   - Manage layouts, page title, metas, css and js with YAML file for cleaner and lighter controllers.
   - Default configs can be overwritten in controller configs.
+So that you can split your css and js into smaller files for more flexible design.
   - Combine and minify css and js files in production mode for faster page loading.

 ## Installation